petrstepanov/root-eclipse/README.md

 More information regarding the CMake Eclipse generator can be found: [on Mantid project page](https://www.mantidproject.org/Setting_up_Eclipse_projects_with_CMake), [on Javier V. Gómez website](https://jvgomez.github.io/pages/how-to-configure-a-cc-project-with-eclipse-and-cmake.html), [on CMake Wiki](https://gitlab.kitware.com/cmake/community/-/wikis/home), [again on CMake Wiki](https://gitlab.kitware.com/cmake/community/-/wikis/doc/editors/Eclipse-CDT4-Generator) and [again on CMake Wiki](https://gitlab.kitware.com/cmake/community/-/wikis/doc/editors/Eclipse-UNIX-Tutorial).

-## Adding ROOT Sources to Eclipse Project
+## Attaching ROOT Sources to the Project

 By default, CMake project generator creates Eclipse project and links ROOT includes (header files) to the project.
 However, **extensive debugging requires access to Geant and ROOT source files**.
 An effective way of linking ROOT framework source files to Eclipse project is following:
 * Download and extract ROOT source packages to local computer.
 I usually keep all sources under `~/Source/` folder.
-* Optional: unpack and store ROOT sources on the RAMDISK (hard drive in memory) to improve indexing speed on older SATA3 and pre-nvme SSD hard drives.
+Tip: store ROOT sources on the RAMDISK (hard drive in memory) to improve indexing performance on older hardware (explained later).
 * Symlink all ROOT and Geant4 folders under the project's source folder.
 Tip: it is better if sources are arranged without nested directory structure.
 This greatly improves Eclipse indexing speed.

 I wrote a [special Makefile function](https://stackoverflow.com/a/69463832) that performs above functuionality.
 In order to make it work, pass locations of the ROOT sources to `CMakeLists.txt` as CMake variable: